-IMPORTANT: If you would like to take Human Anatomy, please notify Hong Lan (firstname.lastname@example.org) by June 30, 2019.
+IMPORTANT: If you would like to take Human Anatomy, please notify Kay Beard early.
 Due to the limited number of spots in the course, these spots will be filled on a first-come-first-served basis.
-Anatomy starts on the morning of August 16th (earlier than other SOM and Homewood classes) so you must be in Baltimore by August 12th.
-If you would like to take Anatomy, it is highly recommended that you matriculate by July 29th.
+Anatomy starts in August (earlier than other SOM and Homewood classes) so you must be in Baltimore by then.
+If you would like to take Anatomy, it is highly recommended that you matriculate in July.

 Read this guide to understand the course requirements and what classes to take.